sagarbuddhic/questions/README.md

 useMemo or memo HOC for re-render only when a prop changes. useCallback to store the function.\
 code splitting, React.lazy, dynamic import.

+***React Error Boundaries***

+As of React 16, errors that were not caught by any error boundary will result in unmounting of the whole React component tree.
+This change means that as you migrate to React 16, you will likely uncover existing crashes in your application that have been unnoticed before.
+Adding error boundaries lets you provide better user experience when something goes wrong.

+For example, Facebook Messenger wraps content of the sidebar, the info panel, the conversation log, and the message input into separate error boundaries.
+If some component in one of these UI areas crashes, the rest of them remain interactive.

+***React Fragments***

+A common pattern in React is for a component to return multiple elements.
+Fragments let you group a list of children without adding extra nodes to the DOM.

 ***React JS Multiple SetStates***